 You can be pretty sure, however, that your competitors will welcome them.

-Steve Harris is the Director of SEO at DAC Group.
-To learn more about how your business can master organic search optimization, please get in touch!
+To learn more about how your business can master organic search optimization, please contact DAC.